skip to main content

 A close up shot of a Xenomorph alien hissing amid steam from a broken spaceship

-In space, no one can hear you stream.
 A Xenomorph bares its fangs in Aliens (1986).
-(Video screenshot)
+(Video screenshot from Hulu)

 What are the Alien movies?

 “In space, no one can hear you scream.”
-In 1979, director Ridley Scott and writer Dan O’Bannon destroyed our psyches with the story of a doomed deep-space rescue mission where we met such cosmic yucks as facehuggers, chestbursters, and Xenomorphs.
+In 1979, director Ridley Scott and writer Dan O’Bannon destroyed our psyches with the story of a doomed deep-space rescue mission where we met such cosmic nightmares as Facehuggers, Chestbursters, and Xenomorphs.
 We also encountered Ellen Ripley (Sigourney Weaver in her first major film role), the warrant officer aboard the Nostromo—and the first cinema crush of a zillion sci-fi geeks.

 A facehugger alien covers the face of a man lying on an exam table while a gloved hand points at one of the creature's arms.

-“He said it hurts riiight here.”
+“He said it hurts riiiiiight here.”
 Ash (Ian Holm) prepares to remove the facehugger alien from Kane (John Hurt) in Alien.
-(Video screenshot)
+(Video screenshot from Hulu)

-How to watch the Alien movies in order
+How to watch the Alien movies in chronological order

-See below for links (courtesy of JustWatch.com) to stream, rent, or buy the Alien movies via on-demand streaming TV services or video-on-demand (VOD) retailers like Amazon Prime Video and Apple TV+.
+Use the automatically-updating JustWatch.com below to see where to stream, rent, or buy the Alien movies via on-demand streaming TV services or video-on-demand (VOD) retailers like Amazon Prime Video and Apple TV+.
+Whether you do it in chronological or release order is up to you.

 Where to watch Alien (1979)